sjkp/Microsoft-teams-docs/teams/connectors.md

 Office 365 Connectors also provide a way for developers to integrate with Microsoft Teams by building custom incoming webhooks Connectors to generate rich cards.
 >**Note:** Currently, Microsoft Teams does not support registering and building an Office 365 Connector and adding a **Connect to Office 365** button to your app.

+To get started developing extensions for Microsoft Teams, you'll need an Office 365 account, and to turn on the Teams service for your organization.
+[Learn how](setup.md).

 ## Accessing Office 365 Connectors from Microsoft Teams

 From within a Microsoft Teams channel, select **... (more options)** next to the channel name and then select **Connectors**.